TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Maintainers/FluidViewHelper.rst

 comments on top of the ViewHelper classes as well as the configured arguments in their php:`initializeArguments()` method.

-Context changes need to be made in those two repositories.
+Changes in wording or arguments thus need to be made inside the relevant files of these two repositories.
 For contributions to the TYPO3 Core, follow the
 :ref:`TYPO3 Contribution Guide - Core Development <t3contribute:recommended-reading>`.